On the family of singular Brascamp-Lieb inequalities with dimension datum $(1, 2, 2, 1)$: Acknowledgments

 \section{Acknowledgments}

-I am grateful to my advisor Christoph Thiele for posing this problem and the idea to me as well as his professional opinion on how to modify the text.
-I also want to thank Martin Yung-Chang Hsu and Lars Becker for those practical discussions on this topic.
+I am grateful to my advisor Christoph Thiele for posing this problem.
+I also want to thank Martin Yung-Chang Hsu and Lars Becker for practical discussions on this topic.
 The author was funded by the DFG under Germany’s Excellence Strategy - EXC-2047/1 - 390685813 and DAAD Graduate School Scholarship Programme - 57572629.